LassoSoft/LassoGuide/lasso_guide_source/operations/dns.rst

-three word domain name like "www.lassosoft.com" the first word represents a particular machine or a particular service, the second word represents the domain in which the machine or service resides, and the third word represents the top-level domain which has authorized the use of that domain name.
+three word domain name like "www.lassosoft.com" the first word represents a particular machine or a particular service, the second word represents the domain in which the machine or service resides, and the third word represents the top-level domain that has authorized the use of the domain name.

-Top-level domains are controlled by an organization which has been designated by the IANA (Internet Assigned Name Authority). ".com" and ".net" are two common general purpose top-level domains, ".edu" is a top-level domain reserved for educational institutions, ".gov" is a top-level domain reserved for U.S. government institutions, ".org" is a top-level domain reserved for non-profit organizations.
+Top-level domains are controlled by an organization that has been designated by the IANA (Internet Assigned Name Authority).
+Two common, general-purpose top-level domains are ".com" and ".net", ".edu" is a top-level domain reserved for educational institutions, ".gov" is a top-level domain reserved for U.S. government institutions, ".org" is a top-level domain reserved for non-profit organizations.